Events & Attractions

 Grand Celebration Pow Wow, Hinckley

-Scandinavian Hjemkomst Festival, Moorhead
+Scandinavian Hjemkomst & Midwest Viking Festivals, Moorhead

 Bayfront Blues Festival, Duluth

 One of the largest outdoor music festivals in the Midwest, the 25th annual Bayfront Blues Festival showcases nearly 30 national performances on two concert stages.
-Additional weekend events include a Moonlight Mardi Gras Cruise and live Blues performances at nearly 20 Duluth nightclubs.
+Additional weekend events include a Moonlight Mardi Gras Cruise and live blues performances at nearly 20 Duluth nightclubs.
 The event takes place in Canal Park on Lake Superior, the largest freshwater lake in the world.

-Minnesota State Fair, Saint Paul
+Minnesota State Fair, St. Paul